TOP LIVE EVENTS

 For a full, detailed map of the route, including major landmarks, refreshments and first aid stations, see the official site:

 There are a wider range of online viewing options for the big marathons becoming available each year.
-Live coverage of the Paris marathon this year is being provided by Eurosport, with TV broadcast coverage starting at 8.30am on Eurosport 1.
+Live coverage of the Paris marathon in recent years has been provided by Eurosport, with TV broadcast coverage and online streaming.

 An alternative way of viewing the marathon that I'm a big fan of is to check out some of the local webcams - there are a range of them in key locations around Paris, with one on the Champs Elysees in a particularly good vantage point: